samlobe/LLPS-predict/README.md

 ## Notes
 - `--toks_per_batch`: higher is faster but uses more memory.
 - `--truncation_seq_length`: sequences longer than this are truncated for ESM2 inference.
-- `--lr_checkpoint`: if relative, it is searched from both your current directory and the installed project root.
-You can also set `LLPS_PREDICT_LR_CHECKPOINT`.

 ## Export/Update LR Checkpoint
 Inference uses a pure torch `.pt` LR checkpoint.